rohan-v8rma/Tech-Tips/Networking/README.md

   - Remembers the last visited page.
   - Holds cart items such that, they can be restored if the browser gets closed; and the user later on navigates back to the website.
   - Informs the website as to whether a user is authorized to view a specific page.

 ---

+# REST (Representational State Transfer)

+REST, or Representational State Transfer, is an architectural style for building web services.

+It's a way of designing and structuring the communication between different systems over the internet.

+The term "Representational State Transfer" (REST) was first coined by Roy Fielding in his doctoral dissertation in 2000.
+In it, he defined REST as an architectural style for building web services.

+The key concept behind REST is that it is a way of representing the state of a resource (such as a user, a piece of data, or a service) over the internet.
+This is done by using a set of conventions for how resources are represented, and how clients can interact with them.

+- The "representational" part of the name refers to the idea that the *state of a resource* is represented in a standardized format, such as JSON or XML, and can be transferred between the client and the server.

+- The "state transfer" part of the name refers to the idea that each interaction between the client and the server results in a transfer of the state of the resource.

+  For example:
+  1. When a client sends a `GET` request to an endpoint, the server responds with the current representation of the resource.

+  2. When the client sends a `PUT` request to the same endpoint with new data, the state of the resource changes on the server.

+To read about **RESTful APIs**, go [here](../APIs/README.md#restful-apis).

+---